Injured Sounders midfielder Victor Rodriguez returns to training, but he’s not game ready yet

 When the Sounders midfielder will be available for match-day selection remains unclear.

-Rodriguez, 30, initially suffered a left hamstring strain 15 minutes into his team’s win against Houston in May at CenturyLink Field.
+Rodriguez, 30, initially suffered a left hamstring strain 15 minutes into his team’s victory against Houston in May at CenturyLink Field.
 He’s had multiple reoccurrences of pain since a brief return in June and hasn’t made an appearance for Seattle since July 6 due to the injury.

-“(We’re) still working on Victor,” said Sounders coach Brian Schmetzer after Thursday’s session at the club’s Starfire Sports training facility.
-“He won’t be ready for Sunday’s game but we’re hoping to have him involved against Colorado (Sept.
+“(We’re) still working on Victor,” Sounders coach Brian Schmetzer said after the training session Thursday at the club’s Starfire Sports facility.
+“He won’t be ready for Sunday’s game, but we’re hoping to have him involved against Colorado (Sept.
 7).”

-Seattle hosts the Los Angeles Galaxy on Sunday.
-Schmetzer was optimistic he’d have all of his first-choice players healthy for the key Western Conference duel, and Rodriguez’s work with staff beside the Sounders’ main field this week looked promising.
+Seattle is home against the Los Angeles Galaxy on Sunday.
+Schmetzer was optimistic he’d have all of his first-choice players healthy for the key Western Conference duel, and Rodriguez’s work with the training staff beside the Sounders’ main field this week looked promising.

-Rodriguez has seen medical specialists regarding the injury, according to Garth Lagerwey, Sounders general manager and president of soccer.
+Rodriguez has seen medical specialists regarding the injury, according to Garth Lagerwey, the Sounders general manager and president of soccer.
 Schmetzer said the prolonged absence isn’t an indication of a bigger issue, but a pattern has developed.

 Since the Sounders signed Rodriguez in August 2017, the Spaniard has suffered various injuries that pulled him from starting on the left wing.
 He began the 2018 season with a right knee injury and after piecing together eight consecutive starts, Rodriguez suffered a hamstring injury.